ambreshgupta12/flutter-key-concept/README.md

 - Clean architecture was created by Robert C. Martin and promoted on his blog, Uncle Bob.
 Like other software design philosophies, clean architecture attempts to provide a methodology to use in coding in order to make it easier to develop quality code that performs better is easier to change, update and has fewer dependencies.

+## *Key points*

+1.*Independence of frameworks*: Your project can never be dependent on an external framework, there must always be a layer that abstracts logic, thus making it possible to remove the framework without impacting the application.

 ## *Architecture*